ArcherFSharpTesting/Archer.Bow/README.md

 # Archer.Bow
-A Test Adapter For Archer Testing
+A Test Executor For Archer Testing